- Carpet detection not recognizing the carpet type

 Over-saturation complaints spike in humid conditions — ambient humidity causes the mop pad to hold more water, compounding the pump output on the same flow setting.

-- Carpet detection not recognizing carpet type
+- Carpet detection not recognizing the carpet type

-- VibraRise setting disabled or misconfigured
+- VibraRise/mop-lift disabled or misconfigured

-- Sensor blocked or dirty
+- Detection sensor blocked or dirty

 - Firmware issue affecting carpet detection